Vishalreddy114/Projectmanagement_final_project/README.md

 <h3 style="text-align:center"> Project title: Lemniscate Online Tutorials </h3>

 ## Description:
 The primary reason to develop this project is to help viewers or students to get the quality content about process groups and knowledge areas.
 Lemniscate Online Tutorials project is a user friendly web based application.
 This application is easy to navigate and provides the student or learner with information that can be accessed from anywhere, anytime.
-Setting free from time and place constraints.
+Setting free from time and place constraints.It also allows student to post any questions if they have,so that other people will respond to it if they know the answer.
 <h4> Team name:</h4>  Lemniscate

 ## Team member names: